• Skip to primary navigation

 Medical Malpractice

-A medical malpractice lawsuit can be filed when a patient is harmed by medical negligence.
-In the case of cerebral palsy, a doctor or other medical professional must have failed to provide an adequate standard of care as determined by qualified experts.
+A medical malpractice lawsuit can be filed when a patient is harmed as a result of medical negligence.
+Cerebral palsy can be caused by negligence, which is when a doctor or other healthcare professional fails to provide an adequate standard of care as determined by qualified experts.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area